-If the Case Manager determines that an Investigation should occur, the Case Manager will send a Notice to the Student in writing that includes:
+If the Case Manager determines that a Full Review should occur, the Case Manager will send a Notice to the Student in writing that includes:

-A link or copy of the relevant policies and procedures that include possible Sanctions;
+A link or copy of the relevant policies and procedures that include possible Consequences;

 The name and contact information for the Case Manager;

-Notice that an objection to the Case Manager and/or an appeal of the decision is permitted;
+Notice that an objection to the Case Manager and/or an appeal of Privacy and Security Measures is permitted;

 A statement prohibiting Retaliation; and